More charges for Penn Township double murder suspect's alleged shooting spree

 May 21—Police say Victor F. Steban went on a shooting spree across central Westmoreland County hours before he killed two people at a Penn Township home.

 About 20 hours later, police say, Steban went to the Claridge section of Penn Township and gunned down Jacob Erdeljac, 41, and Mara Casale, 27.
-Police say they don't know why Steban killed the couple but, they say, Steban told them why he went on the earlier shooting spree.
+Police said they don't know why Steban killed the couple, but, they said, Steban told them why he went on the earlier shooting spree.

 "Steban stated he had gone to the residence of Dennis 'Rooster' Katona with the intention of killing Rooster.
 Steban stated he knew the location of Katona's bedroom and aimed at same," Trooper James McKenzie wrote in court documents.